Maintenance Maintenance — Can You Shock a Pool During the Day? Complete Guide

 Optimize CYA Levels

 Ensure your cyanuric acid is in the proper range.
 Too low (under 30 ppm) provides insufficient UV protection.
-Too high (over 100 ppm) locks up chlorine, making shocking ineffective regardless of timing.
+Too high (over 100 ppm) reduces chlorine effectiveness, making shocking less effective regardless of timing.

 Safety Considerations for Daytime Shocking